-The bill would allow certain employees, as specified in the bill, to live outside of State or local unit boundaries, thereby reducing the income tax revenue collected by the State or cities that levy a city income tax.
-Depending on the degree to which city income tax collections changed, revenue sharing payments also could minimally change.
+The bill will allow certain employees, as specified in the bill, to live outside of local unit boundaries, thereby reducing the income tax revenue collected by the cities that levy a city income tax.
+Depending on the degree to which city income tax collections change, revenue sharing payments also may minimally change.